beauty248/DSA-Documentation/README.md

 # DSA-Documentation

-This is where i started my portfolio when i was still taking my Data Analysis class
+This is where i started my portfolio building when taking  was still taking my Data Analysis class with the Incubator hub

+I have learnt quite a number of things ranging from Ms Excel to SQL and now to my Portfolio building.

+## Project topic E commerce sale Analysis

+Project Overview